 Indictment for mixing service

-On February 13, 2020, the US government unsealed an indictment against Larry Dean Harmon, the alleged founder of a Bitcoin mixing Bitcoin service, and of a darknet search engine that hooked up with the now-defunct illegal Canadian Bitcoin darknet site called AlphaBay.
+On February 13, 2020, the US government unsealed an indictment against Larry Dean Harmon, the alleged founder of a Bitcoin mixing Bitcoin service, and of a darknet search engine that hooked up with the now-defunct illegal Canadian darknet site called AlphaBay.

 The mixing service was called Helix and the darknet search engine was called Grams.
 The US government alleges that Harmon operated a Bitcoin money laundering service and promoted and obfuscated the proceeds of crime derived from drug trafficking and other darknet illegal activities.

 With respect to AlphaBay, it was shut down by US law enforcement.
 AlphaBay operated the world’s largest darknet illegal site accessible on TOR that resulted in the death of several teenagers from fentanyl overdoses.
 Its Canadian owner was arrested by US law enforcement and committed suicide in custody before being extradited.

 Illegal drugs cited as a “victimless crime”

 On this website, the unidentified founder of Grams and Helix, described Helix as the definitive Bitcoin cleaner, which, for a 3% fee, will “clean your Bitcoin” and went on to make this statement “victimless crimes such as using drugs is everyone’s right and is the purpose of the darknet” and that he “likes being on the frontier of the Internet’s dark side.”

 Harmon’s mixing service is alleged to have washed over US$311 million in Bitcoin and to have partnered with AlphaBay to launder money.

 Mixers and tumblers are a form of Blockchain smurfing